systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 The only part of the whole pipeline that I could not entirely test in some way
     was the deprovisioning of the configuration between releases.
-The [trigger] argument that causes the configuration to be re-applied if the
+The [trigger] argument that causes the configuration to be re-applied if a new
-    server a new server has been provisioned cannot be tested without running two full deployments.
+    server has been provisioned cannot be tested without running two full deployments.
 While I understand the reasoning and necessity of this limitation with
     Terraform's plan and apply workflow,
 I can't justify using a provisioning strategy I can't thoroughly test for a